dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 > * [What is Azure SignalR Service?](/azure/azure-signalr/signalr-overview)
 > * [Performance guide for Azure SignalR Service](/azure-signalr/signalr-concept-performance#performance-factors)

-To configure an app (and optionally provision) the Azure SignalR Service:
+### Configuration

-1. Enable the service to support *sticky sessions*, where clients are [redirected back to the same server when prerendering](xref:blazor/hosting-models#connection-to-the-server).
-Set the `ServerStickyMode` option or configuration value to `Required`.
-Typically, an app creates the configuration using **one** of the following approaches:
+To configure an app for the Azure SignalR Service, the app must support *sticky sessions*, where clients are [redirected back to the same server when prerendering](xref:blazor/hosting-models#connection-to-the-server).
+The `ServerStickyMode` option or configuration value is set to `Required`.
+Typically, an app creates the configuration using **_ONE_** of the following approaches:

    * `Startup.ConfigureServices`: